1976 Tripoli Agreement

-The 1976 Tripoli Agreement was signed on December 23, 1976, in Tripoli, Libya by Carmelo Z. Barbero, representing the Government of the Philippines and Nur Misuari of the Moro National Liberation Front.
+The 1976 Tripoli Agreement was signed on 23 December 1976, in Tripoli, Libya by Carmelo Z. Barbero, representing the Government of the Philippines and Nur Misuari of the Moro National Liberation Front.
 The agreement defined autonomous administrative divisions for Muslims in the southern Philippines, the establishment of an autonomous government, judicial system for Sharia law and special security forces, and the observance of a ceasefire.
 The autonomous region was to have its own economic system, including an Islamic bank.

 Facilitators of the agreement included members of the Quadripartite Ministerial Commission of the Organization of Islamic Conference, headed by Libyan diplomat Ali Treki, and the OIC Secretary General, Amadou Karim Gaye.
 The other members of the Quadripartite Ministerial Commission included representatives from Saudi Arabia, Senegal and Somalia.

+In 2026, the agreement was inscribed as part of the Bangsamoro Peace Agreements in the UNESCO National Memory of the World Register of the Philippines, along with three other related agreements.

 Events prior to agreement

 The declaration of martial law by President Ferdinand Marcos in September 1972 contributed to the ongoing Moro conflict, with Abul Khayr Alonto and Jallaludin Santos establishing the Moro National Liberation Front with Nur Misuari as chairman a month later that same year.

 With the MNLF receiving support from Malaysia and Libya, Marcos offered Muammar Gaddafi a lucrative oil deal in exchange for his withdrawal of support for the MNLF through Malaysia.
 According to his private diary, Marcos sent his wife, Imelda Marcos, to Libya in November 1976 "to charm Col. Kadaffi[sic] into finally terminating aid and support for Nur Misuari of the Moro National Liberation Front".

 In December 1976 representatives of the Philippine government and the MNLF met at the negotiating table.

 During the negotiations, Marcos noted in his diary that Misuari and the Libyan diplomat Ali Treki kept insisting that "all of Mindanao, Sulu and Palawan be organized into one region.
 But they are willing to submit this to a referendum."
 Marcos was inclined to agree since he was of the opinion that "Palawan, the three Davaos, the two Surigaos, the two Agusans, Southern Cotabato, Bukidnon, the two Misamis, possibly Lanao del Norte, Zamboanga del Norte and others" would not want to be included in the Muslim autonomous region.
 A day before the agreement was signed, negotiations stalled and Gaddafi asked for Imelda Marcos to return to Libya to hasten the talks.
 Imelda was able to convince the Libyan leader via telephone to accept the Philippine President's proposal, which was to "submit the question of autonomy to the constitutional process of the Philippines" for the thirteen provinces.
 The agreement was signed the following day.